Further appointments: N/A

-In 2012 Kollapen reprimanded the National Education Department and its Limpopo counterpart for its failure to deliver textbooks to schools in the province.
+In the infamous Limpopo text-book saga of 2012, Kollapen reprimanded the National Education Department and its provincial counterpart for its failure to deliver textbooks to schools in the province.
 He handed down a structural order outlining deadlines for textbook deliveries.

 In Hennie and Others v Minister of Correctional Services and Others, Kollapen granted an urgent interdict allowing prisoners to use laptops in their cells for study purposes.
 He found that while “security considerations will always remain an important feature of how a correctional facility is managed,” a refusal to allow inmates access to computers in their cells, “has the real risk of compromising their ability to study and infringes on their right to further education”.

 In 2016, Kollapen wrote the majority judgment for a full high court Bench in AfriForum & Another v Chairperson of the Council of the University of Pretoria and Others.
 The court was asked to set aside a decision by the University of Pretoria to replace Afrikaans with English as the main medium of instruction.
 Kollapen found that while the Constitution provides for people to be educated in the language of their choice, this could not negate considerations of race and equity.
 He noted that the university had been “responsive” to the constitutional rights of Afrikaans students seeking to learn in Afrikaans.

 “Being responsive can hardly equate to having to positively respond to the request made.
 What it requires is … to consider the request and determine whether [it] is reasonably practicable… [T]his exercise, as required, was undertaken with a high level of engagement, thoroughness and transparency and the ultimate conclusion that it would not be reasonably practicable was reached after a proper consideration of all the necessary and relevant factors in a context-sensitive understanding within which the claim was located.”